metadata-research/yamz/README.md

+# YAMZ Metadata Dictionary

-This is the README for the YAMZ metadictionary and includes instructions for deploying on a local machine for testing and on Heroku (heroku.com) for a scalable production version.
+This is the README for the YAMZ metadictionary and includes instructions for deploying on a local machine for testing and on a Linux based environment for a scalable production version.
 These assume a Ubuntu GNU/Linux environment, but should be easily adaptable to any system; YAMZ is written in Python and uses only cross-platform packages.
-This file is formatted by hand and does not contain markdown.

 Authored by Chris Patton.
-Last updated 2 November 2017 (Dillon Arevalo).
+Updated 2 November 2017 (Dillon Arevalo).
+Last updated 21 July 2021 (Chris Rauch)

 YAMZ is formerly known as SeaIce; for this reason, the database tables and API use names based on "SeaIce".

-  NOTE: My (Dillon Arevalo's) edits are not meant to be the final edit version.
-        This file will be cleaned up and my notes/comments (wrapped in
-        ================ sections) will be incorporated more readably.

 Contents
 ========